andrelbourgeois/park-my-bike/report.md

 Figure x - Example Image from Image.cv Dataset

 The custom images were taken by myself, over the course of two weeks throughout my daily commutes in London.
+These Images began as 3024px × 4032px coloured photos.
+In order to process them

 Tip: probably ~200 words and images of what the data 'looks like' are good!